JakeSwartwout/Tempus/README.md

 * let certain key words in text do the classic ~highlighting~, ie or Carrot, West, Farmer, etc. Have it be a text option, so like /Farmer/ would do it
 * better scene locking mechanics.
 Pass a locking object, null for open.
 The object has the same onComplete promise for when to unlock/lock it, so it can change based on quests.
 Then also add dialogue for if it's locked.
 Maybe have one var for locked_status and and one for message of why its locked.
 Then each promise when it completes will update the shared vars.
 * try using import operator rather than static import, see if that helps with the json issues with static html library.
 If not, make it conditional and load the json manually or something
+* let changers have quest-like tasks, so when you enter the room it can start a story and update quests as you go, then change you once the story is done
 ### Narrative
 * figure out where to go after the farmhouse
 * figure out a general plot arc